AlexKurta/generator-webpack-config/README.md

 * bugs
     * css modules currently does not seem to work with sass indention syntax (.sass files)
 * generator
-    * the generator also does an npm install for the webpack deps after generating the config file.
+    * the generator also does an npm install for the webpack dependencies after generating the config file.
 This npm install currently reports some "moderate vulnerabilities" that originate from the image-webpack-plugin
-    * some validation for generator inputs (although e.g. always checking for existance of a file beforehand can and should be debated)
+    * some validation for generator inputs (although e.g. always checking for existence of a file beforehand can and should be debated)
     * ability to extend the generator
     * populate resolve.alias object in webpack.config when using typescript (replicate paths from tsconfig.json)
 * tests